mediadrop/mediadrop/doc/index.rst

 .. _toplevel:

-Simpleplex Documentation
+MediaCore Documentation
 ========================

-Simpleplex is a media-oriented content manager.
+MediaCore is a media-oriented content manager.

 Contents